Office of Environmental and Energy Coordination

 EVSE Electric Vehicle Supply Equipment.
 EVSE is the hardware and software to supply electricity to EVs.
 EVSE includes the EVCS, EV charge cords, attachment plugs, and protection.

-All HOAs that are selected to participate in the Charge Up Fairfax program are eligible to apply for a grant to cover one-third of eligible expenses for the installation of EVSE, up to $5,000.
-HOA communities in Fairfax County that are classified as having high or very high vulnerability in the Fairfax County Vulnerability Index, or that are classified as disadvantaged in the Federal Government’s Justice40 Initiative, are eligible for up to $10,000 of grant funds.
+All organizations selected to participate in the Charge Up Fairfax program are eligible to apply for a grant to cover a portion of eligible expenses for the installation of Electric Vehicle Supply Equipment (EVSE).
+Organizations in Fairfax County that are classified as having high or very high vulnerability in the Fairfax County Vulnerability Index may be eligible for higher grant amounts.

-Grants will be awarded on a reimbursable basis to communities in the Charge Up Fairfax program, after the EVSE is installed and operational.
-If grant funds are desired, applicants must contact OEEC to submit a request for grant funds and provide documentary evidence of eligible expenditures before grant funding will be disbursed.
+Grants will be awarded on a reimbursable basis to organizations in Charge Up Fairfax, after the EVSE is installed and operational.
+If grant funds are desired, organizations must contact OEEC to submit a request for grant funds and provide documentary evidence of eligible expenditures before grant funding will be disbursed.
 OEEC staff will verify the EVSE is complete and operational.
 The request for grant funds must be made within one calendar year of acceptance into Charge Up Fairfax.

 • Engineering design